richmonkey/libmediasouphandler/README.md

 # Compile

-* Fetch webrtc and build it for ios or android
+* Fetch webrtc and build it for ios or android.
-* Put this repo into webrtc src directory.
+* Put this repo into webrtc src directory and rename it as libmediasoupclient.
 * Apply a patch to webrtc src to change BUILD.gn.

-  In the webrtc src directory, checkout M113 (commit id:f6ab0b438e22ea30db7ad3fbf9f870b0d4506235), git apply libmediasoupclient/build.patch
+  git apply libmediasoupclient/build.patch in the webrtc src directory, the patch depends on  M113 (commit id:f6ab0b438e22ea30db7ad3fbf9f870b0d4506235),
-* Build webrtc again, the webrtc library contains the api for mediasoup.
+* Build webrtc again, the webrtc library contains the mediasoup client.

 # Android API